Child workflows

 It takes a child workflow type and optional child workflow options as arguments.
 Workflow options may be needed to override

-the timeouts and task list if they differ from the ones defined in the @WorkflowMethod
+the timeouts and task_list if they differ from the ones defined in the @WorkflowMethod

 annotation or parent workflow.